anandavii/api-testing-restful-booker/README.md

 - **DELETE Requests**
   - Create and then delete a booking with token
   - Assert status code and empty response

 - **Token Handling**
   - Request and reuse authorization tokens from `/auth` for protected endpoints

 - **Data Reuse**
   - Use external `.json` files for payloads
   - Use utility functions to reduce duplication across tests

+- **Environment Variable Support**
+  - Sensitive values like usernames and passwords are managed using a `.env` file for local runs
+  - GitHub Actions uses **repository secrets** to inject these securely during CI runs

 ## Usage